open5e/open5e/source/monsters/tome-of-beasts/F/folk-of-leng.rst

-**Etheric Harpoon.** *Ranged Weapon Attack:* +8 to hit, range 30 ft., one target. *Hit:* 10 (1d8 + 6) necrotic damage, and the target must make a successful DC 13 Wisdom saving throw or be grappled (escape DC 13).
+**Etheric Harpoon.** *Ranged Weapon Attack:* +8 to hit, range 30 ft., one target. *Hit:* 10 (1d8 + 6) necrotic damage, and the target must make a successful DC 13 Wisdom saving throw or be :ref:`srd:grappled` (escape DC 13).
 In addition, armor has no effect against the attack roll of an etheric harpoon; only the Dexterity modifier factored into the target’s AC is considered.